 Tzedakah (Charity / Righteousness)

-Tzedakah (pronounced tsuh-dah-KAH) literally means 'righteousness' or 'justice' in Hebrew—not charity in the modern sense of optional generosity.
-In Jewish thought, giving to the poor isn't presented as a nice thing to do; it's framed as a fundamental obligation, almost like paying a debt.
-When someone in need asks for help, you're not doing them a favor—you're fulfilling a commandment that goes back to the Torah's repeated instruction to 'open your hand' to the poor.
+Tzedakah (pronounced tsuh-dah-KAH) literally means 'righteousness' or 'justice' in Hebrew — not charity in the modern sense of optional generosity.
+In Jewish thought, giving to the poor is framed as a fundamental obligation, almost like paying a debt.
+When someone in need asks for help, you are fulfilling a commandment that goes back to the Torah's repeated instruction to 'open your hand' to the poor.

-What makes tzedakah distinct is that it's tied to fairness and restoration of balance.
-If someone is hungry and you have food, Jewish texts reason that their need creates an obligation on you—similar to how you'd have to return a lost object.
+What makes tzedakah distinct is that it is tied to fairness and the restoration of balance.
+If someone is hungry and you have food, Jewish texts reason that their need creates an obligation on you — similar to how you would have to return a lost object.
 Over centuries, Jewish teachers developed an elaborate framework around this idea.
-The Talmud discussed which poor people to help first, how much you should give, and what happens to a community that neglects the poor.
-One famous teaching holds that tzedakah can even save you from death itself—not magically, but by restoring a just social order.
+The Talmud discussed which poor people to help first, how much to give, and what it means for a community that neglects the poor.
+One famous teaching holds that tzedakah can even save a person from death — not magically, but by restoring a just social order.

 How it traveled